James Cassels (British Army officer): Service in Britain

 Cassels served in the Second World War, which began in September 1939.
 The outbreak of war found Cassels serving in England, and he soon attended a shortened course at the Staff College, Camberley.
 In May 1940 he then became a brigade major with a Territorial Army (TA) unit, the 157th Infantry Brigade, commanded by Brigadier Sir John Laurie, formerly Cassels's commanding officer (CO) in the 2nd Seaforths, part of Major General James Drew's 52nd (Lowland) Infantry Division.
 The division was sent to France in June 1940 to bolster the French Army in the aftermath of the British Expeditionary Force's (BEF) evacuation from Dunkirk.
 Cassel's brigade, the first of the 52nd Division's brigades to arrive in France, was, soon after its arrival, ordered to form the right of the French Tenth Army at Conches, Normandy.
 However, the situation was considered to be hopeless and Cassel's brigade was later withdrawn through Cherbourg on 18 June.
 The French signed the second armistice of Compiègne just days later.

 He remained with the division until October 1941 when he became Deputy Director (Plans) at the War Office.
 He returned to the 52nd Division in July 1942, where he became a General Staff Officer Grade 1 (GSO1) to Major General Sir John Laurie, the division's General Officer Commanding (GOC), who was replaced in September by Major General Neil Ritchie.
 He remained with the 52nd Division until he received an active command in the shape of the 1st Battalion, Tyneside Scottish in January 1943.
 The battalion was, along with the 10th and 11th Battalions of the Durham Light Infantry (DLI), part of the 70th Infantry Brigade of the 49th (West Riding) Infantry Division, whose GOC was Major General Henry Curtis until he was succeeded in late April by Major General Evelyn Barker.
 The division had been assigned a leading role in the invasion of Normandy, which was to take place in spring the following year, and training was extremely tough, conducted in Scotland.
 Cassels was promoted to major on 30 August 1943.
-He was not destined to lead the battalion in action, however, as in January 1944 he was promoted to acting brigadier and became Brigadier General Staff (BGS) of XII Corps, serving again under Neil Ritchie, responsible for the planning for Operation Overlord, the Allied invasion of Normandy.
+He was not destined to lead the battalion in action, however, as in January 1944 he was promoted to acting brigadier and became Brigadier General Staff (BGS) of XII Corps, serving again under Neil Ritchie, responsible for the planning for Operation Overlord, codename for the Allied invasion of Normandy.